 Friday 9 am - 1 pm

 Volunteers: CROSS is looking for volunteers one Wednesday a month to sort food, sell clothes and maybe help at the reception desk, 5 - 7:30 pm.
 A group of about 10 is needed.
 Kids, 14 years old and under, must be with an adult.
-Volunteers can sign up on the bulletin board or contact Jane at Lord of Life or Donna Walter.
+Volunteers can sign up on the bulletin board or contact Jane at Lord of Life or Donna Walther.

 Meals on Wheels Volunteers: Drivers needed from 10:45 am - 12 pm.
 For more information contact Stephanie Lehman.